tyybbi/ansible-roles/README.md

 A collection of Ansible roles for various deployments.

+## setup_nvim

+Build Neovim from source, create and install the .deb package with my customary configuration

 ## setup_vim

 My customary Vim setup (~/.vimrc and a bunch of handy plugins)